badu/gorm/README.md

 to have the dereferenced pointer to the struct/slice kept inside.
 Same goes for Scope...
 - Set and Get, SetInstance and all that, should be nicer

+# Last merge
+- #1242 - "(Make gorm.Errors available for use outside gorm #1242)"

 # Breaking changes
 - DB struct - renamed to DBCon, since that is what it represents
 - Removed MSSQL support - out of my concerns with this project

 # Changes log

+## 08.11.2016
+- [x] adopted skip association tag from https://github.com/slockij/gorm (`gorm:"save_associations:false"`)
+- [x] adopted db.Raw().First() makes wrong sql fix #1214 #1243

 ## 07.11.2016
+- [x] have NOT integrate original-gorm pull request #1252 (prevent delete/update if conditions are not met, thus preventing delete-all, update-all) tests fail
+- [x] have looked upon all original-gorm pull requests - and decided to skip them
+- [x] have NOT integrate original-gorm pull request #1251 - can be done with Scanner and Valuer
+- [x] have NOT integrate original-gorm pull request #1242 - can be done simplier
 - [x] ParseFieldStructForDialect() moved to struct_field.go from utils.go
 - [x] makeSlice() moved to struct_field.go from utils.go
 - [x] indirect() from utils.go, swallowed where needed (shows logic better when dereferencing pointer)